alex-free/alex-free.github.io/a999-activator/readme.md

 * Very rarely Turdus Merula fails to restore iOS 9.
 This is an A9 Turdus Merula issue.
 If this occurs you will see a bunch of errors when the ramdisk boots up the second time.
 In this case, `ctrl+c` out of a999activator and run it again.

 * I have extensively tested a999activator with 2 different iPhone 6S Pluses.
-I have literally activated iOS 15.8.4 100+ times with the same Apple ID.
+I have literally activated iOS 15 100+ times with the same Apple ID.
 I have written support for iPhone 6S and iPhone SE because it should work the same. iPads in theory can work too in a future update, as well as any other A9 device not currently supported.
 But if your having some issues with a 6S or SE let me know because I don't have those yet.
-Also I use MacPorts, I added Homebrew support and it should work fine but again that wasn't tested...

-* A999activator will ALWAY restore iOS 10.3.3 first, even if your already on iOS 9.
-This is required because espically on iOS 9.3.x you might get greyed out WiFi even after being on 9.3.x already.
+* A999activator will ALWAY restore iOS 10.2.1 first, even if your already on iOS 9.
+This is required because on iOS 9.3.x you might get greyed out WiFi even after being on 9.3.x already, and it ensures the final iOS 9 restore works correctly.

 ## How This Works

 Remember, this is all automatic (as possible)!

-1) Restores iOS 15.8.4 if iPhone is not on iOS 15.8.4 and activation files have not yet been backed up.
+1) Restores the latest iOS if your iPhone is not on the latest iOS and activation files have not yet been backed up.

-2) Prompt user to activate, sign into iCloud on iOS 15.8.4 if activation check returns it has not been activated, and complete Setup.app.
-Additionally, If the user has a SIM with active service and desire to use it on the target iOS version, it needs to be installed while activating or when they first activated the device with iOS 15.8.4 so there is an option to restore iOS 15.8.4 here even if iOS 15.8.4 is detected.
+2) Prompts user to activate, sign into iCloud, complete Setup.app, and turn off Find My iPhone if activation files have not yet been backed up.
+Additionally, if you want to use an active SIM card with your carrier it mentions that should be working on the latest iOS before continuing.

-3) Checks activation status of iOS 15.8.4, then boots a custom ramdisk in Recovery mode to create iOS 15.8.4 activation tarball files which are transferred to the computer.
+3) Boots a custom ramdisk in Recovery mode to create iOS 15 activation tarball files which are transferred to the computer.

-4) Downgrades to iOS 10.3.3 1st to work around 2 issues (random rebooting to Recovery Mode and random disabled Wifi in iOS 9.3.x).
-This is also the first step if activation files have been backed up.
+4) Downgrades to iOS 10.3.3 to work around 2 issues (random rebooting to Recovery Mode and random disabled Wifi in iOS 9.3.x).
+This is the first step if activation files have already been backed up.

 5) Downgrades to target iOS (9.2-9.3.3).